23rd - 29th July 2016 Fully Booked

 Greenland is a land of harshness and contrast.
 Dark and freezing-cold in winter, in summer it changes its face and bathes in sunshine for months.
 In the west of the huge island lies Disko Bay, a haven of still water and beautiful landscapes.
 The magnificent Sermeq Qujalek (Ilulissat Glacier), which connects to the bay through the 60km long Kangia Fjord, is one of the world's fastest moving glaciers, constantly producing enormous icebergs, which float along the fjord to be dispersed in the bay.

 We will meet in the evening in our hotel in Ilulissat, after you've been picked up from the airport and rested in the hotelroom.
 We will have a meet-and-greet over a beautiful dinner in the hotel's restaurant, and discuss the week ahead.
-After dinner we won't waste any time and start our 6-night boat sail around disko bay.
+After dinner we won't waste any time and start our boat sail around Disko Bay.

-During 4 of the 6 nights of the workshop, we will set out from Ilulissat harbor for several hours, beginning in the late evening, sailing to locate curious and interesting icebergs to shoot, and shooting them under perfect light conditions during sunset and sunrise, which are between half an hour an two hours apart at this time of year.
+During 5 of the 6 nights of the workshop, we will set out from Ilulissat harbor for several hours, beginning in the late evening (usually around 23:00!), sailing to locate curious and interesting icebergs to shoot, and shooting them under perfect light conditions during sunset and sunrise, which are between half an hour an two hours apart at this time of year.

 During our sails, there is a very high probability of encountering whales, which are particularly photogenic under soft arctic light, and with beautiful mountains and icebergs as a backdrop.

-Total Price: US$4590 per person in superior double room for participants registering by November 30th, 2015,
+Total Price: US$5190 per person in superior double room for participants registering by November 30th, 2016,

 Sign up as a group of 3 or more and receive a $200 discount each!